 I’m not talking about a FAQ page on your website.
 Most websites already have those and if you check in Google Analytics Content Drilldown, no one uses it!
 These are questions you’re asked time and time again within the dealership or over the phone with current or potential customers.

 Take a quick survey of your sales staff and delivery specialist/technology person, and then create how-to guides that you can place on your website.
 Do these on a regular basis to get a steady flow of content.

-Whenever a customer calls in for a question, make sure you’re still giving them that personal attention that will make them a loyal customer for the next time they’re ready to buy, or if they haven’t bought yet so that they definitely choose you – then ask to follow up by sending them a quick link to your content.
+Whenever a customer calls in for a question, make sure you’re still giving them that personal attention.
+This will make them a loyal customer for the next time they’re ready to buy.
+Or if they haven’t bought yet so that they definitely choose you next time.
+Then ask to follow up by sending them a quick link to your content.
 If you were counting, if this is a potential new customer, you’ve just helped them and got their email in one swoop – two birds, one stone.

 If you’re running out of questions to populate the website with, use tools like AnswerThePublic.com for more questions based on global insights.
 You can also go back and update some previous content to make it more specific to recent questions (Pro tip: if you’re using vehicle model year to stay specific, you’ve provided yourself with inherent yearly content updates).

 Most successful car salesmen are successful over time based on repeat car buyers.
 If you’re in the habit of leasing then your buyers are in the habit of repeat purchases every 3 years on average.
 Making sure those customers come back to you is likely the biggest area for revenue over the long term, but in the near term, you need to get prospective customers into that funnel.